 The cash was there, so there was no reason to put it off any longer.
 With the Canon Rebel T3i there were lots of geeky reasons to make the move, but mostly it was the new image stabilization lens.
 Even with a tripod I found myself getting more shaky over time.
 So, a lighter body, more compact, better balance.
 HD video thrown in, enough computer controls that I will never learn them all in my lifetime.
 But they are there as I learn, as I need them.

 I am fully aware that it is not the camera that actually makes a good photo.
 Mostly it is the photographer.
 I have seen that one proven time and time again.
 However, there is a kind of confidence that comes with all that technical assistance.
+With a good printer, you could easily plaster that on your wall as a constant reminder on your thirst to become a better photographer.

 Perhaps there is also damn, but it sure does feel good hanging around my neck.